jasperavisser/octowight/README.md

 * IT: Container for zookeeper, kafka, redis, postgres
 * KafkaConsumer reads events (1 or block?)
-* If block, then group by tableName
+* If block, then group by type
-* For each event group, depending on tableName, invoke some new resource detectors
+* For each event group, depending on type, invoke some new resource detectors
 * Detectors query postgres to see which rowIds represent a resource
 * For each resource, if it is not already in redis
     * Get next resource id from redis (INCR)